rjw1/octopress/source/_posts/2012-04-17-centos-amis-from-kickstart.markdown

 Jeremy's original use was intended for CentOS 5 as S3 backed instance-store images.
 This required some code changes.
 Most of which have been submitted upstream, but are all available in [this branch](https://github.com/dcarley/ami-creator/tree/ebs).

 My resulting kickstart file and some SELinux specific changes are described further below.
+You can find the complete [kickstart file on Github](https://github.com/dcarley/ami-creator/blob/dcarley/ks-centos6.cfg).

 ## Create master with Fog